celialewis3/codeybot/README.md

 # codeybot
-🧸 A discord bot written in Rust
+🧸 A discord bot written in Rust using serenity

 Test the bot out by joining the Discord server! https://discord.gg/tuetDM3D8m